Monsters of Grace

 S, Mz, 2Bar 3 Keyboards, fl (bfl, cl, ssx), tsx (ssx, asx), fl (pic, bfl, ssx)

 Co-commissioned by UCLA Center for the Performing Arts, Los Angeles, California (USA); Arizona State University Public Events, Tempe, Arizona (USA); The Barbican Centre, London (UK); The Brooklyn Academy of Music, Brooklyn, New York (USA); Change Performing Arts/Festival sul Novecento, Palermo (Italy); Festival Castell de Peralada, Catalunya (Spain); Het Muziektheater, Amsterdam (The Netherlands); Portland Institute of Contemporary Art, Portland, OR (USA); The Society for the Performing Arts, Houston, TX (USA) and Wolf Trap Foundation, Vienna, Virginia (USA).

 April 15, 1998, Royce Hall, UCLA, Los Angeles by the PGE

 Over the last three years , Bob Wilson and I have been meeting to work on a new theater piece, Monsters of Grace.
 Since Einstein on the Beach in 76, we have come together on several occasions to make new work, but unlike those projects, with this present work, we have had a real opportunity to sit together and engage in a new world of ideas.
 Of course inage, music and structure are at the root of what we are thinking.
-We are, moreover, addressing a challange of a new technology and it’s impact of a developing artistic view.
+We are, moreover, addressing a challenge of a new technology and its impact of a developing artistic view.
 It is fair to say that as an on going process, it is still fluid, elusive, and for us, full of surprise.

 — Philip Glass, 1997